Restarting and repeated assessment

 Rate of working

-Since Exact was designed primarily for access arrangements assessments, all the assessments in the suite have strict time constraints (i.e. they are ‘speeded’ tests).
-The reason behind this has already been explained in Section 1.1.2.
-In all speeded tests the rate at which the student works is an inherent factor in determining the results.
-The type of time constraint differs across the tests in Exact and this is more important in certain tests than others.
+Since Exact was designed primarily for access arrangements assessments, all the assessments have strict time constraints (i.e. they are ‘timed’ tests).
+The reason behind this has already been explained previously.
+In all timed tests the rate at which the student works is an inherent factor in determining the results.
+The type of time constraint differs across the tests and this is more important in certain tests than others.
 In the tests of word recognition and spelling, a given time is allowed for each item; a fixed time limit (5 seconds per item) in the word recognition test and a variable time limit (geared to word length) in the spelling test.
 In the reading comprehension, handwriting to dictation and typing to dictation tests, an overall time limit is imposed rather than a time limit per item.
 In reading comprehension, 10 minutes is allowed for the whole test, and students are required to attempt as many items as they can within that time (but not necessarily to attempt all the items).
 Both handwriting to dictation and typing to dictation have an overall time limit of 7 minutes.

 The word recognition and spelling tests may be regarded as simple tests because: